headtarget2020/karlson2/README.md

-put these in a folder and launch the .exe file
+put these in a folder and launch the karlson.exe file